shervinea/cheatsheet-translation/fr/cheatsheet-supervised-learning.md

 **87. Theorem (Vapnik) ― Let H be given, with VC(H)=d and m the number of training examples.
 With probability at least 1−δ, we have:**

-&#10230; Théorème (Vapnik) ― Soit H donné, avec VC(H) = d avec m le nombre d'exemples d'apprentissage .
+&#10230; Théorème (Vapnik) ― Soit H donné, avec VC(H) = d avec m le nombre d'exemples d'apprentissage.
 Avec une probabilité d'au moins 1−δ, on a :